chaosparrot/parrot.py/docs/TRAINING.md

 When you have gone through the generation of the model, you can check for its results.
 It will give an estimate of how good it thinks it is ( seen in the green accuracy box ).
 While the percentage alone does not give you enough information about how well the model will perform on certain sounds, it gives a good estimation of whether or not the model is useful at all.
 I like to keep this estimate above 90%.
+Above 95% is optimal so you can use most of the sounds that have been recorded accurately.

 On top of that, you can also generate a detailed analysis.
 This will create a confusion matrix ( seen on the right ).
 The Y axis is the actual sound name that you recorded, the X axis is the sound name the generated model thought it was hearing.